How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-Per the United States Environmental Protection Agency (EPA), all pesticide applicators and their supervisors must be licensed at the state level.
-The EPA maintains minimum standards of competency, and the New York regulatory agencies take care of the issuing, maintaining, and revoking of licenses.
+Per the United States Environmental Protection Agency (EPA), all pesticide applicators and their supervisors are required to be certified at the state level.
+The EPA does set minimum standards of competency, but all New York pesticide applicators need to be licensed through the proper state regulatory agencies.

 Is the company a member of any professional organizations?